flightaware/swift-tcl/README.md

 var machine: String = try interp.getVar("tcl_platform", elementName: "machine")
 ```

-In this example we import an "array get" of Tcl's global _tcl_platform_ array into a Swift dictionary:
+In this example we import Tcl's global _tcl_platform_ array into a Swift dictionary:

 ```swift
 try interp.eval("array get tcl_platform")
 var dict: [String:String] = try interp.resultObj.toDictionary()
 ```

-We can then access the array we've imported into a Swift dictionary in the usual Swift way:
+We can then access the imported Tcl array in the usual Swift way:

 ```swift
 print("Your OS is \(dict["os"]!), running version \(dict["osVersion"]!)")